 At 28, the success of Happy Not Perfect and Poppy’s activist work in mental health earned her a “Points of Light Award,” handed to her by then Prime Minister Theresa May at Downing Street.
 In a personal letter to Poppy, May wrote, “Through ‘Happy Not Perfect’ you have created an innovative community to help people understand and manage their wellbeing.
 You should feel very proud of opening up conversations about this important issue and I wish you the best in your continued work.”

 At 29, Poppy launched her chart topping Not Perfect podcast, a weekly show interviewing leading experts in the field of mental health, human performance, spiritual leaders and entrepreneurs to help listeners unlock their own potential.
 Past guests include Dr Rick Hanson, Dr James Doty, Dr Ramani, Dr Christiane Northrup, Peter Crone, Julianne Hough, Molly Howes, Moby, Dr Raj Persuad, New York Times Best Selling author Lori Gottlieb and many more.

-At 30, Poppy is releasing her first book, Happy Not Perfect: Upgrade Your Mind, Challenge Your Thoughts and Free Yourself From Anxiety that collates years of work and research into one simple guide that teachers readers about FLEXIBLE THINKING.
-Poppy’s debut book will be released this year by Penguin Random House USA and Hodder, Yellow Kite Books in the UK.
+At 30, Poppy released her first book, Happy Not Perfect: Upgrade Your Mind, Challenge Your Thoughts and Free Yourself From Anxiety that collates years of work and research into one simple guide that teachers readers about FLEXIBLE THINKING.